Siixes/siixes.github.io/docs/_posts/2020-08-11-the-art-of-analysis.markdown

 Sometimes technology doesn't work the way we think it should.
 For example, one time I was looking at building detections based on [Windows logon types](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventID=4624) and RDP.
 I figured there were some kinds of accounts we'd expect to see for interactive logons (hands on keyboard, type 2), some network logons (type 3), and some remoteinteractive (rdp, type 10).
 To my surprise, when I was doing testing, I realized that the way RDP was implemented at the time, a single RDP session created a type 2, type 3, *and* type 10 logon event.
 This took me by surprise and I had to completely alter the way that I intended to start building detections and alerts.

 This is where our internal biases and the very expertise that I espouse we develop in ourselves in the first point, can get in our own way.
 The very expertise we develop within ourselves may give us a false sense of confidence in our initial interpretation of data.
 I have had a number of conversations with analysts where they observed a data point which did not fully conform to their expectation of how a protocol/process _should_ work.
-Sometimes they got so far deep in the rabbit hole trying to defend the their expectations of how things should work, that they lose sight of what the data points are actually telling them.
+Sometimes they got so far deep in the rabbit hole trying to defend their expectations of how things should work, that they lose sight of what the data points are actually telling them.

 One great way that I have found to check a conclusion that I come to is to ask myself the question, _"What data, if presented, would render my hypothesis incorrect?"_ For example, let's look at the SSH netflow example above; what if we determine that the SSH service isn't running on *159.93.12.79:22*, but it is actually HTTP?
 That would negate every other follow-on conclusion we made based off of that data point and we would have to develop new conclusions.
 Then, what if we said *159.93.12.79* wasn't acting as a server at all, but *103.148.117.12* was hosting a service on TCP port 22126?
 That would again change our entire interpretation of the data point and force us to come to new conclusions.
 But if we don't actively look for data points that can disprove our theories, it can far more difficult to identify instances where our analysis is incorrect.

-While this is just a single example of identifying biases in our thinking and analysis, there are many more that may arise that are covered in other writings, such as *the Psychology of Intelligence Analysis* noted in the beginning.
-Some of the most successful analysts that I have observed have been able to take data points that did not conform to their preconceived notions, identify where it diverged from their expectations, research the other data points that contextualized why the divergence happened, and then reincorporated this new information into their experience/expectations going forward.
+While this is just a single example of identifying biases in our thinking and analysis, there are many more that may arise that are covered in other writings, such as *the Psychology of Intelligence Analysis* noted in the beginning. **Some of the most successful analysts that I have observed have been able to take data points that did not conform to their preconceived notions, identify where it diverged from their expectations, research the other data points that contextualized why the divergence happened, and then reincorporated this new information into their experience/expectations going forward.**

 ## TL;DR at the End